How to make a window treatment valance for a window that has beaded trim along the draped edge.

-Why settle for a plain window valance when with a little extra handy-work you can create a truly unique window treatment with DIY beaded trim.
+Why settle for plain window treatment when with a little extra handy-work you can create a truly unique window treatment with beaded trim.

 1. Measure the length of the finished edge on the window treatment.